 Resource Graph uses the subscriptions available to a principal during login.
 To see resources of a new subscription added during an active session, the principal must refresh the context.
 This action happens automatically when logging out and back in.

 Azure CLI and Azure PowerShell use subscriptions that the user has access to.
-When using REST API directly, the subscription list is provided by the user.
+When you use a REST API, the subscription list is provided by the user.
 If the user has access to any of the subscriptions in the list, the query results are returned for the subscriptions the user has access to.
-This behavior is the same as when calling Resource Groups - List - you get resource groups you've access to without any indication that the result may be partial.
+This behavior is the same as when calling Resource Groups - List because you get resource groups that you can access, without any indication that the result may be partial.
 If there are no subscriptions in the subscription list that the user has appropriate rights to, the response is a 403 (Forbidden).

 In the preview REST API version

 the scope is set to the tenant.
 For more information, see